Phoenix Technologies: 2009–2010

 In 2009, Phoenix shut down their Engineering and Sales offices in Shanghai and Nanjing, China.
 Phoenix also laid off most of the staff in those offices, although some of the managers were moved to other offices in Taiwan.
 Phoenix opened a new office in Bangalore, India and closed its office in Hyderabad, India.
 Most of the Hyderabad employees were given the option to move to the new Bangalore office.

 In late Q4 2009, Phoenix began exploring strategic alternatives for the products it had developed and purchased in its prior acquisition phase.
 On January 5, 2010, Phoenix announced it had hired GrowthPoint Technology partners to find alternative business strategies for the FailSafe, HyperSpace and eSupport.com products and would aim to refocus its business strategy on BIOS where it still retained a substantial majority of its revenue.

 On April 9, 2010 it was announced that Absolute Software would pay $6.9 million for Phoenix Technologies security technologies, including FailSafe and Freeze.

 In August 2010, Marlin Equity Partners, a Los Angeles-based private investment firm, acquired the outstanding shares of Phoenix Technologies for $139 million.

+Since 2010, Phoenix Technologies continues to offers UEFI firmware to OEMs, such as Dell.